 In December 2016 a purported shareholder class action lawsuit was filed in U.S. District Court for the Central District of California against UHS, and certain UHS officers alleging violations of the federal securities laws.
 Plaintiff alleges that defendants violated federal securities laws relating to the disclosures made in public filings associated with practices at our behavioral health facilities.
+The case was originally filed as Heed v.
+Universal Health Services, Inc. et. al. (Case No. 2:16-CV-09499-PSG-JC).
+The court subsequently appointed Teamsters Local 456 Pension Fund and Teamsters Local 456 Annuity Fund to serve as lead plaintiffs.
+The case has been transferred to the U.S. District Court for the Eastern District of Pennsylvania and the style of the case has been changed to Teamsters Local 456 Pension Fund, et. al. v.
+Universal Health Services, Inc. et. al. (Case No. 2:17-CV-02817-LS).
+In September, 2017, Teamsters Local 456 Pension Fund filed an amended complaint.
 We deny liability and intend to defend ourselves vigorously.
 At this time, we are uncertain as to potential liability or financial exposure, if any, which may be associated with this matter.